komaru-meow/MIO-KITCHEN-SOURCE/README.md

 > [!IMPORTANT]
-> We Are Rewriting The Project.This project has currently stopped updating!
+> We are rewriting the project.
+This project has currently stopped updating!
-> But we will still accept bug fixes and pull requests
+> But we will still accept bug fixes and pull requests.
-# MIO-KITCHEN-SOURCE #
+# MIO-KITCHEN-SOURCE
 ![Banner](https://github.com/ColdWindScholar/MIO-KITCHEN-SOURCE/blob/a9bcfdf613ad28e82f7899e3d420d76ecfea174c/splash.png)
-#### A Rom Tool Written in Python
+#### A ROM Tool Written in Python
-##### The Best Free And Open Source Rom Tool For You
+##### The best free and open source ROM tool for you
 > [!CAUTION]
 > Unauthorized commercial use prohibited
 ***